 When you do have to visit the store, know that there are plenty of ways to save money weekly at your local supermarket.

-Become a couponer.
-We’ve all been stuck behind these people in line – well, now you’re going to be one of those people.
-You’ll be amazed at what you can save if you use coupons and meal plan around sales.
-You can also save money by buying canned or frozen veggies instead of fresh, as well as buying things like oatmeal and nuts in bulk.
+Put a little effort into finding coupons, and you’ll be amazed at what you can save.
+Buy canned or frozen veggies instead of fresh, and buy things like oatmeal and nuts in bulk.
 Meal planning also goes a long way – stick to your guns, too, no matter how tempting that frozen pizza looks.

 4. Take a side gig